francoisdevlin/Full-Disclojure/src/episode_005/README.markdown

 Episode 005

-In this episode we discuss a macro that took me a while to understand when I came Clojure

-Explain expression threading, in context of episode has nothing to do with simultaneous code.
+In episode 2 we were discussing, I wrote the following expression:

+	Note:  Show threaded assoc!

+Today I'd like to discuss this symbol right here

+	Note:  Highlite thread-first

+This is an example of an expression threading macro.
+The term expression threading describes taking one s-expression and threading it through a second one.
+It has nothing to do with concurrency or traditional multithreading.

 #Thread-first
-Let's take a look at a very simple function definition.
+In order to understand expression threading, let's take a look at a very simple function definition.
 Here we have a function designed to convert Celsius to Fahrenheit.

 	episode-005=>(defn c-to-f [c]
   	  (* (+ c 32) 1.8))